minetest-mods/droplift/README.md

 ==== Droplift ====

-Droplift lifts drops out of walkable nodes. ("drop" = "__builtin:item") This mod adds no in-world items or blocks, just additional physics.
+Droplift lifts drops out of solid blocks.
+This mod adds no in-world items or blocks, just additional physics.

-Droplift also prevents "entombed" drops from sinking below the floor when the game reloads.
+Droplift also prevents buried drops from sinking below the floor when the game reloads.

 Goals: